Agile Therapeutics Inc. (AGRX) Reveals an Earnings Mystery

 AGRX’s Market Performance

-AGRX stocks went down by -9.14% for the week, with a monthly drop of -20.69% and a quarterly performance of -35.38%, while its annual performance rate touched -73.31%.
-The volatility ratio for the week stands at 7.32% while the volatility levels for the past 30 days are set at 7.44% for Agile Therapeutics Inc..
-The simple moving average for the period of the last 20 days is -8.92% for AGRX stocks with a simple moving average of -53.92% for the last 200 days.
+AGRX stocks went up by 5.41% for the week, with a monthly drop of -13.13% and a quarterly performance of -27.12%, while its annual performance rate touched -70.14%.
+The volatility ratio for the week stands at 6.76% while the volatility levels for the past 30 days are set at 7.56% for Agile Therapeutics Inc..
+The simple moving average for the period of the last 20 days is 4.47% for AGRX stocks with a simple moving average of -48.07% for the last 200 days.

 Analysts’ Opinion of AGRX